david-mov/david-mov/README.md

 - Assistance to solve exercises vía Slack.
 - Live lectures for more than 70 students.
 - Proposal of ideas to improve the bootcamp processes.

-##### Professional trajectory:

-I study at E.E.S.T N°2 (Technical High School) from Lomas de Zamora, Buenos Aires, Argentina.
-I took the Computer Programming specialization and I graduated with a Programming Technician Degree.
-In the last four years of study, I studied in laboratories about electronics, programming, hardware, operating systems, applications, computer networking, web design, web development, databases and development for mobile platforms.
-Besides, I realized professional practices, which consisted of a web project development for the institution.
-This whole stage formed me as a programmer and teached me about commitment and peer cooperation.
-During my formation I have learned about technologies such as HTML, CSS, php, SQL, Visual Basic, Visual Basic .NET and C#.

-After graduation, the Henry Academy intensive bootcamp was recommended to me.
-There I deepened some knowledge as well as learned some completely new ones, all focused on web development and real work.
-The intensity of the program and the proposed challenges pushed me to surpass myself in order to obtain the desired results.
-In short, I learned, implemented what I learned, developed projects, exposed live, collaborates with colleagues and worked as part of a team.
-It was an incredible experience.
-The academy certifies my knowledge and skills with HTML, CSS, JavaScript, SQL, Node, React and Redux.
-Other technologies learned during the course include PostgreSQL, Express, Sequelize, Bootstrap, LESS, Jest and the agile methodology SCRUM.

-I am currently in active job search, while continuing to train on web development, learning languages and technologies such as TypeScript, Python, MongoDB, React Native, Mocha and Docker.